Roofing

 As the name implies, luxury shingles are the highest-quality shingles that are available to homeowners.
 They offer a more premium look and protection that can greatly increase your home’s overall value and curb appeal.
 Needless to say, this type of shingles are the most expensive but they are well worth the investment as they can last upwards of 50 years under the right conditions.

-Whether you are in need of minor roof repair or would like to install brand new asphalt shingle roof, be sure to give Home Craft Inc. a call at (302) 798-0302 or fill out our contact form to schedule a free consultation.
+Whether you are in need of minor roof repair or would like to install a brand new asphalt shingle roof, be sure to give Home Craft Inc. a call at (302) 798-0302 or fill out our contact form to schedule a free consultation.
 We expertly serve homeowners in Newark, Middletown and Bear, DE, and its surrounding areas.

 John Zatwarnytsky